-Aha!
 Some people think that “pressure transducer” and “pressure transmitter” mean the same thing, but they don’t.
-On the other hand, all pressure transmitters have transducers.
-Actually, some have more than one.
-But this doesn’t answer your question.
+All pressure transmitters have pressure transducers and some even have more than one.
+As a matter of fact, some have more than one.

-A pressure transducer converts the pressure on your sensor into an analog signal.
+A pressure transducer converts the pressure on the sensor into an analog signal.
 Sometimes it does that from inside a transmitter.
 And that’s how it gets confusing.